preston820/preston-projects/README.md

 filebeat.yml, install-elk.yml, metricbeat.yml

-- You update the ìhostsî file to include the virtual machines that ansible is to be ran on.
-Secondly, You list below the ìwebserversî a new category specifically for ìELKî and list that machine in that category.
+- You update the ‚Äúhosts‚Äù file to include the virtual machines that ansible is to be ran on.
+Secondly, You list below the ‚Äúwebservers‚Äù a new category specifically for ‚ÄúELK‚Äù and list that machine in that category.

 - Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana